maxgrok/maxgrok.github.io/src/pages/articles/2019-06-27---One-Hundred-And-Third-Post/index.md

   - "Pragma"
   - "Social Impact"
   - "Fundraising"
-description: "This is a post introducing Pragma, SmartLogic, and the future of help."
+description: "This is a post introducing Pragma and the future of help."
 ---

 ## On Starting Pragma